Oceanside Bicycle Accident Lawyer

 Common Causes of Bicycle Accidents

 Bicycle owners know firsthand how dangerous California’s roads can be.
-Many drivers forget to look for crossing cyclists, and sometimes bicycles can end up in blind spots.
+Many drivers forget to look for crossing cyclists; sometimes, bicycles can end up in blind spots.
 As a result, riding a bicycle on the road can be hazardous.
-At night, bicyclists are much more difficult to see, even when proper reflective equipment is being utilized.
+At night, bicyclists are much more challenging to see, even when proper reflective equipment is utilized.
 The reality is that sometimes, drivers simply do not pay enough attention to people not driving cars.

 Even the sidewalks and bike trails can be dangerous occasionally.
-While riding a bicycle off the roads is often safer than riding on the road, accidents can happen anywhere.
+While riding a bicycle off the road is often safer than riding on the road, accidents can happen anywhere.
 This is because bicycles have to share the sidewalk with other people, including runners, skaters, and rollerbladers.
-Most of the time, riding a bicycle is a perfectly safe way to get around, but collisions always hurt when they happen.
-Even pedestrians walking slowly can cause crashes by stopping or shifting directions without warning.
+Riding a bicycle is a safe way to get around most of the time, but collisions always hurt when they happen.
+Even strolling can cause crashes by stopping or shifting directions without warning.
 Either way, if a cyclist falls victim to the negligence of some other person and an accident happens, the cyclist may be able to get a legal recovery.

-• Driver negligence: the two most common driver-cyclist accidents are left turn crosses and right turn sideswipes.
-Left turn crosses happen where a car turns left at an intersection and rams head-on into a bicycle.
+• Driver negligence: the two most common driver-cyclist accidents are left-turn crosses and right-turn sideswipes.
+Left turn crosses happen when a car turns left at an intersection and rams head-on into a bicycle.
 Not only are motorists laser-focused on oncoming traffic rather than bicycles, but when making left turns, bicycles often end up in blind spots.
-Right turn sideswipes occur where a car turns right without warning and slams head-on into a bicycle.
-These swipes are very common because drivers look less often before making right turns, particularly when turning into driveways, because right turns are normally very safe for cars.
+Right turn sideswipes occur when a car turns right without warning and slams head-on into a bicycle.
+These incidents are common because drivers look less often before making right turns, particularly when turning into driveways.
+After all, right turns are usually very safe for cars.

-• Hit and run: These types of accidents are, unfortunately, way too common than they should be.
+• Hit and run: These types of accidents are, unfortunately, way more common than they should be.
 Often, the driver will be frightened and take off without checking to see if the accident victim is injured.
-Talking to witnesses who saw the accident may be critical to learn the identity of the driver.
+Talking to witnesses who saw the accident may be critical to learn the driver's identity.

-• Unsafe driving speedsSpeeding is one of the most dangerous roadway habits drivers have, and it makes accidents all the more deadly.
-It may be hard to determine exactly how fast a car was moving just by looking at it, but it is often obvious that a driver exceeded the posted speed limit.
+• Unsafe driving speedsSpeeding is one of the most dangerous roadway habits drivers have, making accidents all the more deadly.
+It may be hard to determine precisely how fast a car was moving just by looking at it, but it is often apparent that a driver exceeded the posted speed limit.
 These crashes are particularly deadly.

 • Drug and alcohol use: From drunk drivers to drunk pedestrians, alcohol and drugs create a hazard for cyclists.
 Alcohol consumption impairs sensory perception and makes it harder to see cyclists, even when they wear reflectors.

-• Dooring: It happens in movies all the time, but does it happen in real life too.
-Drivers are always less vigilant when their vehicles are stopped than when they are moving.
+• Dooring: It happens in movies all the time, but does it happen in real life, too.
+Drivers are always less vigilant when their vehicles are stopped than when moving.
 Most drivers open their doors without looking or thinking, creating instant sidewalk and roadway hazards.
 Most cyclists cannot react fast enough to avoid running into opening car doors.

-In addition to driver-caused accidents, other types of road hazards can also be grounds to get a legal recovery.
+In addition to driver-caused accidents, other types of road hazards can also be grounds for a legal recovery.
 For example, other common causes of bicycle accidents include:

 • Faulty repair: Most bicycle repair shops are professional and do good work, but sometimes, they may use bad parts or not fully complete repair work.
 Busted chains and failed brakes are an accident waiting to happen, and you might not realize the problem before it is too late.

-• Manufacturing defect: Sometimes, bicycles come out of the box with defective parts, but these types of defects create the exact same hazards as faulty repair work.
+• Manufacturing defect: Sometimes, bicycles come out of the box with defective parts, but these defects create the same hazards as faulty repair work.

-• Defective equipment (including faulty helmets and reflectors): New technology is being created all the time, but sometimes, products that are extremely important for road safety are not thoroughly tested or simply do not work as advertised.
+• Defective equipment (including faulty helmets and reflectors): New technology is being created all the time, but sometimes, essential products for road safety are not thoroughly tested or simply do not work as advertised.

 • Dog chase/bite accidents: Animals can be unpredictable, and while they may not mean any harm, they can be hazardous to cyclists.
 Pet owners can be held liable for any injuries caused by their pets.